open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 - Attach to kernel tracepoints **`sys_enter_brk`** / **`sys_enter_mmap`** /etc. Too far from application allocation patterns: modern allocators go to great lengths to avoid kernel calls, so most allocations are invisible at this layer.
 Down the road, this might be useful to help us catch `mmap`s that do not go through libc.
 - **Upstream USDTs into common allocators (`jemalloc`, `tcmalloc`, `glibc`) so that users do not need to change their applications** - ultimately it would be convenient for upstream allocators to contain the USDTs directly and we hope in the long run we can use adoption by the OpenTelemetry community to incentivise this.
 In the meantime, we have begun looking at using the upstream sampling APIs directly, for instance [extending the Rust jemalloc crate](https://github.com/tikv/jemallocator/pull/172) so we can build on top of it.
 - **Attach uprobes to allocator-specific internal sampling paths (`jemalloc`, `tcmalloc`)** - we discount this approach as it is fragile against the internals of the allocators, the allocators do not by default have sampling turned on (or if it is turned on, it may do more work than we want - for instance, with jemalloc and its optional stack-collection behaviour in the sampling path), and does not generalise to all allocators.
+Additionally, allocators are frequently statically linked, meaning there is no predictable symbol to attach to - internal names and inlining decisions vary across versions and build configurations.
 - **Sample every alloc/free.** Prohibitive overhead; allocators are on the critical path for most workloads.
 - **Global (per-binary) uprobe attachment** rather than per-PID.
 Loses the ability to opt processes in/out individually and complicates cleanup; doesn't fit the profiler's existing lifecycle model.
 - **Hand-rolled `.note.stapsdt` parsing.** Pointless given the `parca-dev/usdt` parser already exists, is small, and is permissively licensed.